 If you decide to proceed, be aware that each candidate must complete an online application.
 The application process includes detailed information about the job of a transcriber, what equipment is necessary, and offers an overview of the course syllabus and training schedule.

-If you are enrolling in the Basic Skills Course as a first-time transcriber, you must have an official sponsor: a current or future employer who will pay for your course tuition.
+If you are enrolling in the Basic Skills Course as a first-time transcriber, you must have an official sponsor: a current or future employer who will be hiring you to provide speech-to-text services.
 Candidates are typically sponsored by schools, universities, or companies that need a TypeWell transcriber to provide services for a student or employee with hearing difficulties.

 Upon successful completion of the course, your sponsor must provide an opportunity for you to use your new skills to provide on-site services for one or more real clients, as described above.
 New transcribers may not provide remote services until they have obtained sufficient on-site work experience.

-If you are a former transcriber applying for the Refresher Course, you are not required to have a course sponsor, and you may pay your own tuition.
+If you are a former transcriber applying for the Refresher Course, or if you have prior experience as a communication access provider (e.g., as a sign language interpreter), you are not required to have a course sponsor.

 Candidates for the TypeWell Basic Skills Course and the Refresher Course must complete a free online application that includes information about being a transcriber, describes what equipment is required, and explains the course and training schedule.